rmahawewa/devTinder-web/README.md

 # Real Time Chat using Websocket(socket.io)

 - Build the UI for a chat window on /chat/:targetUserID
+- create server from http module in backend
 - Setup socket.io in backend
 - npm i socket.io